mohdjami/AI-SDR/README.md

    - Key insights extracted and summarized
    - Meeting data stored in vector database
    - Users search and retrieve meeting knowledge

+## Known Issues & Troubleshooting

+### Meeting Bot Issues

+- **Bot Joining Delay**: The bot typically takes around 1 minute to join meetings.
+Please be patient after adding a bot.
+- **Audio Quality**: Ensure good audio quality during meetings for optimal transcription results.
+- **Connection Issues**: If the bot fails to join, check your meeting URL and try again.

+### LinkedIn Scraper

+- **Rate Limiting**: The LinkedIn scraper may encounter rate limiting.
+If this happens, wait 15-30 minutes before trying again.
+- **Login Issues**: If the LinkedIn scraper fails to log in, check your LinkedIn credentials in the `.env` file.

+### Email Generation

+- **Long Response Times**: The email generation process may take 15-30 seconds depending on the LLM service load.
+- **API Key Issues**: If email generation fails, verify your LLM API key is correct and has sufficient credits.

 ## Contributing